These terms and conditions govern your use of the website alphaminr.com and its related

 billion and $

-million of ancillary fees within passenger revenue in the three months ended March 31, 2025 and 2024, respectively.
+billion of ancillary fees within passenger revenue in the three and nine months ended September 30, 2024, respectively.

 Frequent flyer deferred revenue.